 Xoserve send data to AltHANCo on a quarterly basis

 The service is expected to last two year by which the analysis is anticipated to be completed.

+Update 18/08/2021 – following request from AltHANCo approval has been granted to extend this service to provide an additional 8 reports over a further two year period.

-This will be reviewed and once completed, the AltHANCo would be removed from the DPM
+This will be reviewed at the end of the extension period and once completed,AltHANCo will be removed from the DPM

 Commercial Model